jbenninghoff/cluster-validation/README.md

 script contains a useful set of example maprcli commands.
 There are also example install, upgrade and un-install options to mapr-install.sh that leverage clush to run quickly on an entire set of nodes or cluster.
 Many scripts will not run without editing, so read the scripts carefully to understand how to edit them with site specific info.
+All scripts support the -h option to show help on usage.

 /John Benninghoff